censor

 Logger usage patterns

-To ensure compatibility with the censor handler, it is recommended to use the logger with the following constructions:
+To ensure compatibility with the Censor handler, it is recommended to use the logger with the following constructions:

 For non-sugared logger: